Ayesha Dutt

 Ayesha Dutt (born 5 June 1960), also known by her married name Ayesha Shroff, is an Indian film producer, actress and former Miss Young India 1980.
-She is married to Bollywood actor Jackie Shroff and mother of Tiger Shroff and Krishna Shroff.
+She is married to Bollywood actor Jackie Shroff and is the mother of Tiger Shroff and Krishna Shroff.

 Early life

-Ayesha Dutt was born to a Bengali father, Air Vice Marshal Ranjan Dutt, an Indian Air Force officer and Vir Chakra awardee, and Claude Marie Dutt De Cavey, a Belgian.
+Ayesha Dutt was born to a Bengali father, Air Vice Marshal Ranjan Dutt, an Indian Air Force officer and Vir Chakra awardee, and Claude Marie Dutt De Cavey, a Belgian Countess.

 Ayesha Dutt participated in the Miss Young World contest at Manila.

 She acted in a Bollywood film Teri Baahon Mein alongside Mohnish Bahl in 1984.

 Personal life

 Ayesha Dutt married her longtime boyfriend and Bollywood actor, Jackie Shroff on her birthday on 5 June 1987.
 She later turned into a film producer.
 The couple run a media company, Jackie Shroff Entertainment Limited.
 They jointly owned 10% shares in Sony TV since its launch until 2012 when they sold their stake and ended their 15-year-long association with Sony TV.
 She has two children, Tiger Shroff (born 1990), a Bollywood actor, and a daughter, Krishna Shroff (born 1993), a film maker and social media personality.

 In 2009, Ayesha Dutt had an affair with Sahil Khan when the two started a production company together.
 The alleged relationship of the two and their business partnership took an ugly turn later in 2014 when she filed a legal case against him.
-In return, the actor's lawyer submitted some intimate photos to the court, which had both Sahil and Ayesha in a compromising situation implying there was much more than just professional commitment between the two.